philiphanspach/philiphanspach.github.io/_pages/cv.md

 {% include base_path %}

-Short summary.
+A short summary.
 For details, download my pdf CV or see LinkedIn.

 Education
 ======